EbrahimMo50/E-commerce/README.md

 system designed following the repository design pattern each service has its repo with the interface

 the app has 3 services with api gateway (ocelot) as 4 applications (product/order/user)

+not all services are injected some of them are instantiated in the controller / the httpclient in the services is also not injected